praveenss2806/feedback_ui/README.md

 # feedback_ui
-A simple feedback website built using react
+A simple feedback website built using react framework